DataDog/hiring-engineers/answers.md

 Next we will go over the process of creating a **Custom Agent Check** that submits a metric named `my_metric` with a random value between `0` and `1000`.
 Custom checks are well suited to collect metrics from custom applications and are sheduled to run on a fixed interval.

-The perform the custom check as described, you can use a fairly simple Python script:
+To perform the custom check as described above, you can use a fairly simple Python script:

 ```python
 from datadog_checks.checks import AgentCheck